isomerpages/mlaw-corp/news/press-releases/_posts/2026-02-09-post-Official Visit to the Republic of Fiji  by Minister for Law.md

 ---
-title: Official Visit to the Republic of Fiji  by Minister for Law
+title: Official Visit to the Republic of Fiji  by Minister for Law and Second Minister for Home Affairs Mr Edwin Tong SC
-permalink: /official-visit-to-the-republic-of-fiji-by-minister-for-law/
+permalink: /official-visit-to-the-republic-of-fiji-by-minister-for-law-second-minister-for-home-affairs-mr-edwin-tong-sc/
 date: 2026-02-09
 layout: post
 description: ""